Skip to article frontmatterSkip to article content

 Analysing performance and solutions as time constants change

 Deeper analysis of strategies found by trained networks as time constants vary.
 Added firing rate regularisation.
-Extends Improving Performance: Optimizing the membrane time constant (Author: Dan Goodman.)
+Extends Improving Performance: Optimizing the membrane time constant.
+Written up in more detail in A minimal trainable model of IPD processing.
+(Author: Dan Goodman.)

 Workshop 1 Write-up